-- Health plans by state: UHCprovider.com/fl is the fastest way to review all of the health plans UnitedHealthcare offers in Florida.
-To review information for another state, simply use the drop down menu at UHCprovider.com/guides > Community Plan Provider Manuals for Medicaid Plans by State to select a state, then select the type of plan (commercial, Medicare Advantage, etc.), then review the specific plans offered in that market. - UnitedHealthcare Provider Portal: This secure portal is accessible from UHCprovider.com.
+- Social media: iPublic websites that provide information about UnitedHealth Group, company updates and partnerships, investor relations, health insights and solutions, and other health care-related topics. - Facebook - Instagram - LinkedIn - YouTube - X (Twitter) - Missouri health plans: UHCprovider.com/MO is the fastest way to review all of the health plans UnitedHealthcare offers in Missouri.
+To review plan information for another state, use the drop-down menu at UHCprovider.com > Resources > Health Plans.
+Then choose a state and review the types of plans (commercial, Medicare Advantage, etc.) offered in that market. - UnitedHealthcare Provider Portal: This secure portal is accessible from UHCprovider.com.
 It allows you to access patient information such as eligibility and benefit information and digital ID cards.

-You can learn more about the portal in Chapter 1 of this guide or by visiting UHCprovider.com/portal.
-You can also access self-paced user guides for many of the tools and tasks available in the portal.
+You can learn more about the portal in Chapter 1 of this manual or by visiting UHCprovider.com/portal.
+You can also access UHCprovider.com/training > Digital Solutions for many of the tools and tasks available in the portal. - UnitedHealthcare Community and State Newsletter: Stay current on the latest insights, trends and resources related to Medicaid.
+Sign up to receive this twice-a-month newsletter.

-UnitedHealthcare Network News
+UnitedHealthcare Network News: Bookmark UHCprovider.com/networknews.

-Bookmark UHCprovider.com > Resources > News.
 It's the home for updates across our commercial, Medicare Advantage and Community Plan (Medicaid) health plans.
 You'll find contractual and regulatory updates, process changes and reminders, program launches and resources to help manage your practice and care for patients.
 This includes the communication formerly known as the Network Bulletin.

-Subscribe today to receive personalized Network News emails twice a month.
-They'll summarize the latest news, policy and reimbursement updates that we've posted on our news web page.
-These email briefs include:

-- · Monthly notification of policy and protocol updates, including medical and reimbursement policy changes - · Announcements of new programs and changes in administrative procedures

-You can tailor your subscription to help ensure that you only receive updates relevant to your state, specialty and point of care.
+UHCprovider.com/ subscribe to receive personalized Network News emails twice a month.
+They'll summarize the latest news, policy and reimbursement updates that we've posted on our news webpage.
+These email briefs include: Monthly notification of policy and protocol updates, including medical and reimbursement policy changes Announcements of new programs and changes in administrative procedure.
+You can tailor your subscription to help ensure you only receive updates relevant to your state, specialty and point of care.